What Makes Our Sail-Training Unique:

 About Your Instructors:

 Unlike most sail-training programs, we are not cruisers who became sailing instructors.
 Instead, we started our journey as sail-training professionals.
 We have a combined three decades of sail-training experience with advanced and novice crew, and several additional years of professional sailing aboard more than 50 vessels.
-Both of us are licensed US Coast Guard captains, have captained commercial passenger vessels ranging from 16ft to 180ft ships, power and sail.
+Both of us are licensed US Coast Guard captains, have worked aboard commercial passenger, educational, and workboats ranging from 16ft to 180ft, both power and sail.
 We’ve delivered boats to and from the Caribbean, been across the Atlantic, circumnavigated Newfoundland and lived aboard during chilly New England winters!
 We both have worked on many sail training vessels in positions from dishwasher or deckhand to third mate, engineer, chief medical officer, or captain and we are committed to delivering a safe, fun, and educational passage.
-We’re not just sailors trying to make a living doing what we love — we are educators, who love to sail.
+We’re not just sailors trying to make a living doing what we love — we are educators and professional mariners who love to sail.

 We are regular contributors to SAIL and Cruising World Magazines, and Teresa is a sought after speaker — watch Teresa’s TEDx talk here.
 You can read more about us at our blog sailingsimplicity.com and watch the trailer for our film One Simple Question about a sailing adventure in search of an iceberg.